-Space Saver Ovals
+Space Saver Ovals with blue seals

 Buy a set of the regular Space Saver Ovals, sizes 1 to 5, with a blue seal and get a great 10% discount